Linus045/vulkan_raytracer/README.md

 ```
 VK_INSTANCE_LAYERS=VK_LAYER_LUNARG_monitor
 ```
-This will display the FPS in the top left corner (title) of the window.
+This will display the FPS on the left side in the window's titlebar.